Border reivers: Etymology

-Alternative and contemporary names
+Contemporary names

 In the High Middle Ages, an outlaw was euphemistically known on the Borders as a "wolf" or a "bearer of the wolf's head".
+Later, outlaws were referred to as 'broken men.'

-Those living in Redesdale and Tynedale were referred as Highlanders by contemporary sources; by others pejoratively known at the time as the "Busy Gap Rogues" after being famed for spreading out from an isolated hole in Hadrian's Wall near Housesteads.
-The inhabitants of Teviotdale and the notorious Liddesdale were referred as "Limmers".
+A 1443 source notes that "a garyson of refars" (reivers) being housed in Coldingham Priory were responsible for the theft of two thousand sheep.
+Those living in Redesdale and Tynedale were referred to as Highlanders by contemporary sources; by others pejoratively known at the time as the "Busy Gap Rogues" after being famed for spreading out from an isolated hole in Hadrian's Wall near Housesteads.
+The inhabitants of Teviotdale and the notorious Liddesdale were referred to as "Limmers".
+The Border reivers were also referred to as bandits (or bandis in Middle Scots) in some contemporary sources.